eProsima/Micro-XRCE-DDS-docs/docs/shapes_demo.rst

     > create_datareader 1 1
     > request_data 1 128 5

-This *Client* will received 5 topics in reliable mode.
+This *Client* will receive 5 topics in reliable mode.

 To create the entities tree easily, you can run the command ``entity_tree <id>``.
 For example, the following command creates the necessary entities for publishing and subscribing data with id `3`: ::